EXCLUSIVE: Neighbors shaken by arrest of Kent Mawhinney

 Cipolla said once she learned of the arrest she remembered seeing a cleaning company at Mawhinney’s home over the past few days and thought it was odd.
 She said the sighting was reported to police.
 She also shared her family did not interact with Mawhinney often or cross paths.
 Although, due to her prior job in the court system, she was familiar with Mawhinney’s past charges, including the violation of a protection order filed by his estranged wife last year.

-The club cancelled Wednesday night’s youth hockey game in light of the news.

-Mawhinney failed to post his two million dollar bond after his arraignment on conspiracy charges Wednesday and remains in state custody.
+Mawhinney failed to post his $2 million bond after his arraignment on conspiracy charges Wednesday and remains in state custody.